Hold your horses and stay as quiet as a mouse because I’m about to let the cat out of the bag:

 FluentU works by transforming the videos into customized language lessons, with interactive subtitles, flashcards, exercises and more.
 The videos are organized by genre and learning level so you have the freedom to choose what works for you.
 FluentU also personalizes the experience with progress tracking tools and video suggestions based on what you’ve already watched.

-So if the phrases below give your Russian skills a fun boost, keep it going with a FluentU free trial.
+So if the fun Russian phrases below give your language skills a boost, keep it going with a FluentU free trial.

 - Get cultured: Many Russian fairy tales and classic children’s stories feature talking animals and their personalities have stuck around and infiltrated the language (in the same way that in English we call foxes “sly” because they’re portrayed that way in classic fables).